ZoomInfo

 Build a library of content assets like case studies, webinars, or reports that speak to different stakeholder perspectives.
 The CFO cares about ROI while the IT director worries about implementation complexity.

-Account-Based Marketing Tactics and Channels
+ABM Tactics and Execution Channels

 A successful ABM strategy uses multiple tactics across different channels to surround the buying committee with a consistent message.
 The right mix depends on your target accounts, budget, and program scale.